If you would like to support this site, please consider Donating.

 General Information

-Cynara scolymus is a perennial plant that can grow up to 1.50 metres tall.
+Cynara scolymus is a clump-forming herbaceous perennial plant growing from a deep taproot; it can grow up to 2 metres tall[

 Known Hazards